shrutimhr16/Sentiment-Based-Recommendation-System/README.md

 The dataset that you are going to use is inspired by this Kaggle competition.
 We have made a subset of the original dataset, which has been provided below.

-# The steps to be performed for the first task are given below.
+# Steps to be performed :

 1-Exploratory data analysis
 2-Data cleaning